Haxel0rd/haxel0rds/tools/exchangy/README.md

-## Exchangy - Exchange Server version & patchlevel detection
+## Exchangy v1.01 - Exchange Server version & patchlevel detection
-* Version: v1.01
 * RECODED! now made for longterm stability!
 New core, new internal database (now independant from msdocs), updater, etc.
 * NEW features: detections updater, hint a new tool version, target online-checks, manual enter mode, bugfixes, improved errorhandling, etc.
 * Requires: Exchange with OWA to run at target